Francisco V. Coching: Film adaptations

-Almost all of Coching’s komiks novels were adapted into films, with the exception of three titles.
+Almost all of Coching's komiks novels were adapted into films, with the exception of three titles.
 Among those that were made into a film was El Negro in 1974.
-One of his most famous works is Pedro Penduko, which has 6 film adaptations (and counting), 2 small screen adaptations and a couple of cameos.
+The Inquirer noted that his works were well-suited for film adaptation because of their cinematic storytelling, brisk pacing, and strong characterization.
+Notable film adaptations include Hagibis and Sabas, ang Barbaro, both action/adventure stories with elements of fantasy.
+Pedro Penduko, one of his most famous works, has 6 film adaptations (and counting), 2 small screen adaptations and a couple of cameos.

 Awards

 In 1981, Coching obtained the Makasining na Komiks Award in the Tanging Parangal for Comics Art from the Manila Commission of Arts and Culture.
 In 1984, Coching received the Komiks Operation Brotherhood Inc. (KOMOPEB) Life Achievement Award.

-In 1998, he received the Award of Excellence from the government of Pasay.
+In 1998, he received the Award of Excellence from the government of Pasay for his contributions to Philippine arts.
+In 2008, he was given the Gawad CCP Para sa Sining, the highest honor conferred by the Cultural Center of the Philippines to artists.

 Coching received the nomination as a National Artist of the Philippines for the Visual Arts in 1999 and in 2001.
 On June 20, 2014, Coching was posthumously named as a National Artist for the Visual Arts by virtue of Proclamation No. 808, series of 2014.

+Publications

+Several of Coching's komiks serials have been reissued in collected editions since the 2000s.